 Bryce Canyon is one of the most breathtaking, beautiful sites that southern Utah has to offer.
 Each year over 1 million people visit the Bryce Canyon National Park to take in the beauty and challenge themselves on hikes and other activities.
 With close to 36,000 acres to cover, there are endless possibilities for any adventure seeker to enjoy.

 Bryce Canyon offers many activities for all ages.
 Hiking, camping and horseback riding are among the most popular within the area.
-Bryce Canyon National Park also provides many other activities like fishing, mountain biking, shooting ranges, ATV trails, and even a golf course.
+Bryce Canyon National Park also provides many other activities like fishing, mountain biking, shooting ranges, and ATV trails.
 It’s fun for the whole family.

 Not far from Bryce Canyon National Park is the beauty that is the Grand Staircase- Escalante National Monument.
 Some of the greatest views and beauty comes from the Grand Escalante area.
 With so much camping, hiking and biking activities, you are guaranteed a great time when you visit Grand Escalante.

 Whether you come to the Grand Staircase-Escalante National Monument or Bryce Canyon National Park, there are plenty of activities.
 With stargazing, horseback riding, hiking, camping, ATV riding and many other activities, the possibilities are endless.
 Come visit Bryce Canyon and the Grand Staircase-Escalante today and start your adventure!

 Bryce Canyon Country in the Dixie National Forest and on public lands is spectacular, with trails that take you through red rock formations that offer incredible views!
 The terrain and scenery is impressive with “hoodoos”, rock spires, and dense forests.
 Bryce Canyon Country boasts many new trails for ATV riding.